 The names of some of Bucharest's most notable buildings reflect the city's predilection for French inspiration.
 Bucharest's palaces include the Postal Service Palace, Telephone Palace, and CEC Bank Palace.
 These regal names date back to a period when Bucharest was enamoured with French culture.

-Simply put, palaces in France were considered distinguished and important buildings, thus the same rationale was used to name buildings in Bucharest!
+Simply put, palaces in France were considered distinguished and important buildings thus the same rationale was used to name buildings in Bucharest!

 Bucharest is more than simply Romania's busy metropolis; it's a mesmerising blend of history and modernity.
 From the majestic exterior of the National Bank, a tribute to the country's financial power, to the murmurs of previous revolutions echoing in Revolution Square, every corner of Bucharest seemed to carry a narrative waiting to be told.